pantheon-systems/documentation/source/_docs/debug-mysql-new-relic.md

 ## Open New Relic Pro

 From within Pantheon, go to the Dashboard for the site you suspect is having problems with MySQL query performance.
 Select the environment: Dev, Test, or Live.
-Click the **New Relic** tab, and select **Open New Relic**.
+Click the **New Relic** tab, and select **Go to New Relic**.

 ## Investigate Activity